ManfredSteiner/AtmegaSim/README.md

 * [https://www.cs.cmu.edu/~gilpin/tutorial/](https://www.cs.cmu.edu/~gilpin/tutorial/)
 * [http://www.dirac.org/linux/gdb/](http://www.dirac.org/linux/gdb/)

-At first start the Java GUI application and the afterwards the GNU-Debugger **gdb**
+At first start the Java GUI application and afterwards the GNU-Debugger **gdb**.
+Using two different shells would make sense.

+Start in a first shell (or use Netbeans IDE to start the Java application):

 1. `cd <project-dir>/AtmegaSimJava`
 2. `java -Djava.library.path=$(pwd) -jar dist/AtmegaSimJava.jar &`

+... and in a second shell:

-3. `sudo -i`
+1. `sudo -i`
-4. `gdb`
+2. `gdb`

 Now you have to attach the GNU-Debugger to the running Java program.
-For the attach command you need the process ID (PID visible in title bar).
+For the command `attach` you need the process identifier (the PID) of the running Java application.
+This PID is shown in the title bar of the Java GUI application.

 After attachment you can pause the program with pressing CTRL+C.
-Now you can use the following commands to debug your simulated microcontroller program.
+Now you can use the following commands to debug your 'simulated' microcontroller program.

 ```
 attach <pid>